 Click here to go to the Arles Wikipedia page.

-The Arles Amphitheatre was our first exploration stop.
+This was our first group exploration stop.
 This two-tiered Roman amphitheatre is probably the most prominent tourist attraction in the city.
 The pronounced towers jutting out from the top are medieval add-ons.

 Built in 90 AD, the amphitheatre was capable of seating over 20,000 spectators, and was built to provide entertainment in the form of chariot races and bloody hand-to-hand battles.
 Today, it draws large crowds for bullfighting during the Feria d'Arles as well as plays and concerts during the summer.

-This is the Arles Hospital (now known as "L'espace Van Gogh" and no longer a hospital) where Vincent van Gogh stayed in December 1888 & January 1889 (after he mutilated his ear).
+This is where (also now known as "L'espace Van Gogh" and no longer a hospital) Vincent van Gogh stayed in December 1888 & January 1889 (after he mutilated his ear).
 Van Gogh made several paintings of the hospital and grounds, and as you can see, the grounds are still very pretty.